-- Review the annual financial statements and the independent auditor's report thereon before they are released and recommend same for the approval of the Board of Directors. - Review the interim and year-end financial statements, management's discussion and analysis and related news releases before they are released and recommend same for the approval of the Board of Directors. - Review public disclosure documents, such as a prospectus or the annual information form, containing financial statements of the Corporation before they are released, and recommend same for the approval of the Board of Directors. - Review any summary statement which highlights interim or annual financial information as well as any financial projections destined for the financial niches, securities dealers and financial institutions before same are released. - Discuss with management and the independent auditors the pertinence of and compliance with the Corporation's accounting policies. - Discuss with management any significant variances between comparative reporting periods and across comparable units.
+- Review the annual financial statements and the independent auditor's report thereon before they are released and recommend same for the approval of the Board of Directors. - Review the interim and year-end financial statements, management's discussion and analysis and related news releases before they are released and recommend same for the approval of the Board of Directors. - Review public disclosure documents, such as a prospectus or the annual information form, containing financial statements of the Corporation before they are released, and recommend same for the approval of the Board of Directors. - Discuss with management and the independent auditors the pertinence of and compliance with the Corporation's accounting policies. - Discuss with management any significant variances between comparative reporting periods and across comparable units.